Chapter 10 : He Who Gins, Wins.

-“You’re a bold and daring choice!”
-She huffed, throwing up her arms in protest.
+“You’re a bold and daring choice.”
+She grumbled, throwing up her arms in protest.
 I smiled ruthfully.

 “Dom?”
 I asked, turning to my other cousin.
 “What do you think?”

-“How about that light blue one on that chair there?”
+“How about that light blue one on the chair there?”
 I offered, gesturing at said dress.
 Ivy eyed it uncertainly.

-“I don’t get why you didn’t buy a dress for this, Iv,” Lucy said, shimmying into a new frock, a green one this time.
+“I don’t get why you don’t wear one of your own, Iv.”
+Lucy said, shimmying into a new frock, a green one this time.
+“You are the long pretty dress Queen.”
 Ivy shrugged.

-“I agree with Rose, you should wear the blue one,” Dom stated firmly, walking over to the chair and throwing the garment over to Ivy.
+“I agree with Rose, you should wear the blue one.”
+Dom stated firmly, walking over to the chair and throwing the garment over to Ivy.
 The latter caught it and held it out in front of her.
-It was knee-length, made of soft blue fabric, with a grey lacy top area.
+It was knee-length, made of soft blue fabric, with elbow length sleeves and a wide round neckline.